 This is one of a series of articles published in an inspiring eBook from Columbia Business School.
 To read all articles in this series…

 Download the complimentary ‘Research for Action’ e-book here

 Research specifically focused on the adoption of autonomous products, also known as smart products, reveals even greater insights into psychological barriers to adoption.
 Smart products have computer chips or sensors or some other kind of artificial intelligence (AI) technology that enables them to take on tasks autonomously.
 For example, an autonomous vacuum cleaner uses sensory technology to move about the entire house without any guidance from humans.

-Through an extensive qualitative study with consumers in the U.S., China and Switzerland, researchers1 identified four major categories of psychological barriers to adoption of proactive smart products, which are based on four key desires of human beings:
+Through an extensive qualitative study with consumers in the US, China and Switzerland, researchers identified four major categories of psychological barriers to adoption of proactive smart products, which are based on four key desires of human beings:

 How Daily Tasks Become Meaningful

 The experiences in your life give your life meaning.
 However, it’s important to distinguish between meaningfulness and happiness.
-Recent research4 demonstrates that certain types of experiences might not make you happy, but they still add meaning to your life.
-For example, when you expend a certain effort on something, and then see the outcome, that outcome helps to give a sense of meaning and purpose to your life.
-Thus, even every day chores like cleaning your house may not lead to happiness, but they lead to meaningfulness.
+Recent research demonstrates that certain types of experiences might not make you happy, but they still add meaning to your life.
+For example, when you expend a certain effort on something and then see the outcome, that outcome helps to give a sense of meaning and purpose to your life.
+Thus, even daily chores like cleaning your house may not lead to happiness, but they lead to meaningfulness.

 The Fear of Outsourcing Meaningful Tasks